KennethBenicio/MSc-Multilinear-Algebra/README.md

 ### Solution:

-&nbsp;&nbsp;&nbsp;&nbsp; In a similar fashion it is possible to reobtain the original tensor from each one of its unfolding by calling the method folding(Xn,size(X),n) inside the tensor class.
+&nbsp;&nbsp;&nbsp;&nbsp; In a similar fashion it is possible to reobtain the original tensor from each one of its unfolding by calling the method folding(Unfolding, Dimensions, Mode) inside the tensor class.
 From this will be possible to confirm that the tensor is correctly reconstruct.
-Inside this [file](https://github.com/KennethBenicio/MSc-Multilinear-Algebra/blob/master/MATLAB/homeworks.m) it will be possible to find an example of using both the unfolding and folding methods.
+Inside this [file](https://github.com/KennethBenicio/MSc-Multilinear-Algebra/blob/master/MATLAB/homeworks.m) inside the section for Homework 05 it will be possible to find an example of using both the unfolding and folding methods.

 ## Problem 3 -

 ### Solution:

+Once more it will be possible to find an example in this [file](https://github.com/KennethBenicio/MSc-Multilinear-Algebra/blob/master/MATLAB/homeworks.m) inside the section for Homework 05 about the usage of the method n_mod_prod(Tensor, Matrices, Modes) from the class tensor.

 # Homework 6: High Order Singular Value Decomposition (HOSVD)